ungoogled-software/ungoogled-chromium-wiki/faq.md

 *This FAQ answer was adapted and extended from [Inox browser](https://raw.githubusercontent.com/gcarq/inox-patchset/master/README.md).*

+4. Using the [CRX Viwer](https://github.com/Rob--W/crxviewer) (All systems)

+   Access the site of the tool https://robwu.nl/crxviewer/

+   Paste the extension URL or select the extension file (if you're already downloaded it)

+   Click in "Open in this viewer" and, in the next page, click on "Download" in the top left

+   After the download is finished, extract the file

+   In your extensions page `chrome://extensions/`, enable the "Developer mode", then click on "Load without compression",  select the folder from the file you unpacked in the previous step

+   Done

 ## Will extensions auto-update?

 You can use the [chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) extension.
 It also allows updates from non-Chrome Web Store sources (based on the proposal in [Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285)).